GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 * `cluster`: the Envoy cluster to handle this request.
 * `timeout_ms`: the timeout for giving up if something goes wrong.

-We'll set up a single `listener` for our edge Envoy:
+The Flask app requires only a single `listener` for our edge Envoy:

 ```
 "listeners": [